 May 9-25: The Madwoman of Chaillot, by Jean Giraudoux

 Vintage Theatre Company

-Vintage schedules at least 10 shows per season on two stages in its new location, 1468 Dayton St. in Aurora.
-Check www.vintagetheatre.com for the rest of the lineup.
+Vintage Theatre schedules at least 10 shows per season on two stages in its new location, 1468 Dayton St. in Aurora. www.vintagetheatre.com.

-Vox Feminista is a tribe of radical feminists bent on social change through cultural revolution.
-Check www.voxfeminista.org for information about a new production coming this winter.
+Vox Feminista is a multimedia, multi-passionate performance tribe of radical feminists bent on social change through cultural revolution.
+Check www.voxfeminista.org for information about a new production coming in winter 2014.